anebz/cloud/Accreditations/aws_developer_associate.md

 * The route table in the instance's subnet must have a route to an Internet Gateway

 The instance's subnet is always associated with a route table, and can only be associated with one route table at a time.

+A VPC doesn't connect directly to an Internet gateway, it connects to a NNat Gateway instead for internet access.

 > ACM, certificate manager